 1983 I was glued to the telly on a Friday night when the first season of Auf Wiedersehen Pet hit the screen.
-The show proved to be popular around the UK when the second season was broadcast and it got high ratings, confirming the show was going to be a TV classic.
+The show proved to be popular around the UK and confirmed the programme a TV classic.

-Vicky was a Manicurist from South Shields (laughs).
+Vicky was a Manicurist from South Shields.
 You wouldn’t believe how much attention the show attracts.
-I did 5 years on Byker Grove, a Catherine Cookson film, but Auf Wiedersehen is the one that’s talked about the most.
+I did five years on Byker Grove, a Catherine Cookson film, but Auf Wiedersehen is the one that’s talked about the most.

-I’d heard of the show because the first season had been on telly but to be honest I didn’t really watch it.
-My mother rang me up one night and said ‘Have you seen that Auf Wiedersehen Pet on the telly, you’ve gotta watch it’.
+I’d heard of the show because the first season had been on telly but to be honest, I didn’t really watch it.
+My mother rang me up one night and said, ‘Have you seen that Auf Wiedersehen Pet on the telly, you’ve gotta watch it’.

 Then my agent sent me for the audition held in Newcastle, which was great because normally a lot of auditions I would have to get on a coach or train travelling hours down to London.

-It went fine there was a big panel of people, normally there is 1 or 2 with the casting director but this was different.
+It went fine there was a big panel of people, normally there is one or two with the casting director, but this was different.
 Sometimes auditions seem to go well but you don’t get the job, others you’re not sure of but you’re called back.

 Then I got a call again from my agent saying that they wanted me back to test with the rest of the cast in London and play a scene out with one of the characters.
 That turned out to be Gary Holton who played Wayne, who sadly is no longer with us.